Is this the last passport issued by East Germany?

 8 November 1989:

-More than 40,000 GDR citizens have traveled to Germany via the CSSR in recent days.
+More than 40,000 GDR citizens have traveled to Germany via the CSSR lately.
 The pressure of the CSSR on the GDR takes on ultimate forms.
 GDR Ambassador Ziebart is summoned to Prague to receive a request from the Czechoslovak Foreign Ministry.

 9 November 1989:

-• During a smoking break at the Central Committee, members of the Politburo confirm the draft travel regulation drawn up by the officers.
+- During a smoking break at the Central Committee, members of the Politburo confirmed the draft travel regulation drawn up by the officers.
 It is forwarded to the Council of Ministers.

 P.S.
 I have in my Federal German passport a GDR stamp – somewhere in May 1990.
 Also, one of the very last GDR stamps as less than two months later, on 1 July, border control between the two German states were stopped.